 - You will recognize many of the actors from other Korean BL dramas.
 Ki Wan was the lead actor in Mr. Heart, a 2020 BL series about marathon runners.

-- Tae Hyung’s actor was one of the male leads in Where Your Eyes Linger, a 2020 BL drama about a high school romance.
+- Tae Hyung's actor was one of the male leads in Where Your Eyes Linger, a 2020 BL drama about a high school romance.
+A year later, he starred in My Sweet Dear, a 2021 BL series about a restaurant love story.

 - Ho Seon's actor appeared in Wish You, and his costar (Lee Sang) also made a guest cameo appearance in Episode 6 of Nobleman Ryu's Wedding.